How I Automate My Business Using Agents

 Error monitoring

 The monitor-errors skill connects to Sentry via MCP, pulls the top unresolved issues across all projects, and compiles a weekly error digest.
-It flags new regressions, groups recurring patterns, and writes a summary I can scan in under two minutes.
+It flags new regressions, groups recurring patterns, and writes a summary that takes under two minutes to scan.

 Uptime reporting